Skip to main content

 You can take advantage of the tax deductions that RRSP contributions provide while saving for a down payment on your home.
-Then, you can withdraw the funds tax-free and use them towards a home.
+Then, you can withdraw the funds tax-free and use them toward a home.

 There’s a little catch, however: you’ll need to pay the money back at a later date.